Skip to content

 Manufacturing

-• Food manufacturing largest employer in the sector with the largest output
+• Food manufacturing is the largest employer in the sector, with over 2,100 regional employees4.

 Mining

-• An abundance of critical minerals including copper, nickel, tungsten, graphite, vanadium, silver, gold, silica and rare earths.
+• Abundance of critical minerals including copper, nickel, tungsten, graphite, vanadium, silver, gold, silica and rare earths

-• The major miners include Rio Tinto, Glencore and Metro Mining.
+• Major miners in the region include Rio Tinto, Glencore and Metro Mining

 Education and training

-• Two universities – James Cook University and Central Queensland University
+• Two universities in the Far North: James Cook University (JCU) and Central Queensland University (CQU)

 • Great Barrier Reef International Marine College